bienvenuelisis/teta-cms/README.md

 - Perform custom queries on your collections with our Ayaya language
 - Use an easy-to-use and responsive user interface

+## Getting Started

+To use Teta CMS you have to create first a project on [Teta.so](https://teta.so)

 ## Examples

 ### Initialize
+To get the credentials, go to [Teta](https://teta.so) > project dashboard > Getting Started

+Since you call the .initialize method, you are able to use Teta.instance anywhere in your application
 ```dart
 import 'package:teta_cms/teta_cms.dart';